re-data/re-data/docs/docs/getting_started/example_project/data_monitoring/compute_first_metrics.md

 # Compute first metrics

 Now, let's compute the first metrics.
-We can specify the tables we want to monitor in `dbt_project.yml` as shown below
+We can specify the tables we want to monitor in `dbt_project.yml` and we also need to enable dbt run the models in the re_data package as shown below

 ```yaml title="monitored tables"
 vars: